Have you held your annual general meeting (AGM) for 2023?

 Strata properties come in a variety of forms, with apartments and townhouses the most common.
 But they also exist in commercial property, serviced apartments, retirement villages.

-If you buy into strata, you not only own your property, but you also share the ownership of common property such as gardens, fencing, pools and elevators.
+If you buy into strata, not only own your property, but you also share the ownership of common property such as gardens, fencing, pools and elevators.

 Understand the difference between strata managers and building managers, and owners corporations and strata committees.